Zard Mausam: Cast

+Production

 Casting

 Faysal Quraishi was first approached to play the role of Waqar ul Hasan, but after his rejection Faisal Rehman played the role.

 Reception

 A reviewer from Dawn added it among the best serials of 2012, and praised the Saeed's performance. while reviewing it, TV Kahani praised the Saeed's performance and direction, but criticized the writing and slow pace of the series.